Structure Formation in the Early Universe: Structure Formation after Decoupling of Matter and Radiation

 The growth of a perturbation was governed by gravity as well as heat exchange.
-From Figure~\ref{fig:collapse} one may infer that the optimal scale for growth was around $6.5\,\text{pc}\approx21\,\text{ly}$.
-At this scale, which is independent of the initial value of the diabatic pressure perturbation $\delta_T(t_{\text{dec}},\bm{q})$, see (\ref{eq:p-dia-adia}) and (\ref{eq:rel-press-pert}), heat exchange and gravity worked together perfectly, resulting in a fast growth.
+From Figure~\ref{fig:collapse} one may infer that the optimal scale for growth was around $6.5\,\text{pc}$.
+At this scale, which is independent of the initial value of the diabatic pressure perturbation $\delta_T(t_{\text{dec}},\boldsymbol{q})$, see~(\ref{eq:p-dia-adia}) and~(\ref{eq:rel-press-pert}), heat exchange and gravity worked together perfectly, resulting in a fast growth.
 Perturbations with scales smaller than $6.5\,\text{pc}$ reached their non-linear phase at a much later time, because their internal gravity was weaker than for large-scale perturbations and heat exchange was insufficient to enhance the growth.
-On the other hand, perturbations with scales larger than $6.5\,\text{pc}$ exchanged heat at a slower rate due to their large scales, resulting also in a smaller growth rate.
-Perturbations larger than $50\,\text{pc}$ grew proportional to $t^{2/3}$, (\ref{eq:new-dust-53-adiabatic}), a well-known result.
-Since the growth rate decreased rapidly for perturbations with scales below $6.5\,\text{pc}$, this scale will be considered as the \emph{relativistic} counterpart of the classical \emph{Jeans scale}.
-The relativistic Jeans scale at decoupling, $\lambda_{\text{J,dec}}\approx6.5\,\text{pc}$, was much smaller than the horizon size at decoupling, $d_{\text{H}}(t_{\text{dec}})=3ct_{\text{dec}}\approx3.5\times10^5\,\text{pc} \approx1.1\times10^6\,\text{ly}$.
+On the other hand, perturbations with scales larger than $6.5\,\text{pc}$ exchanged heat at a slower rate due to their large scales, so that they reached the non-linear phase much later.
+Perturbations larger than $50\,\text{pc}$ grew proportional to $t^{2/3}$,~(\ref{eq:new-dust-53-adiabatic-e}), a well-known result.
+These large-scale perturbations did not reach the non-linear regime within $13.79\,\text{Gyr}$.